FENCE: Feasible Evasion Attacks on Neural Networks in Constrained Environments: Abstract

 \section{Abstract}

 As advances in Deep Neural Networks (DNNs) demonstrate unprecedented levels of performance in many critical applications, their vulnerability to attacks is still an open question.
 We consider evasion attacks at testing time against Deep Learning in constrained environments, in which dependencies between features need to be satisfied.
-These situations may arise naturally in tabular data or may be the result of feature engineering in specific application domains, such as threat detection.
-We propose a general iterative gradient-based framework called \system\ for crafting evasion attacks that take into consideration the specifics of constrained domains.
-We apply it against Feed-Forward Neural Networks in two threat detection applications: network traffic botnet classification and malicious domain classification, to generate feasible adversarial examples.
-We extensively evaluate the success rate and performance of our attacks, compare their significant improvement over several baselines, and analyze several factors that impact the attack success rate, including the optimization objective and the data imbalance.
-We show that with minimal effort (e.g., generating 12 additional network connections), an attacker can change the model's prediction to the target one.
-We found that models trained on datasets with higher imbalance are more vulnerable to our \system\ attacks.
-Finally, we show the potential of adversarial training in constrained domains to increase the DNN resilience against these attacks.
+These situations may arise naturally in tabular data or may be the result of feature engineering in specific application domains, such as threat detection in cyber security.
+We propose a general iterative gradient-based framework called \system\ for crafting evasion attacks that take into consideration the specifics of constrained domains and application requirements.
+We apply it against Feed-Forward Neural Networks trained for two cyber security applications: network traffic botnet classification and malicious domain classification, to generate feasible adversarial examples.
+We extensively evaluate the success rate and performance of our attacks, compare their improvement over several baselines, and analyze factors that impact the attack success rate, including the optimization objective and the data imbalance.
+We show that with minimal effort (e.g., generating 12 additional network connections), an attacker can change the model's prediction from the Malicious class to Benign and evade the classifier.
+We show that models trained on datasets with higher imbalance are more vulnerable to our \system\ attacks.
+Finally, we demonstrate the potential of performing adversarial training in constrained domains to increase the model resilience against these evasion attacks.